nilenso/honeysql-postgres/README.md

 # honeysql-postgres
 [![Clojars Project](https://img.shields.io/clojars/v/nilenso/honeysql-postgres.svg)](https://clojars.org/nilenso/honeysql-postgres) [![NPM Version](https://img.shields.io/npm/v/@honeysql/honeysql-postgres.svg)](https://www.npmjs.org/package/@honeysql/honeysql-postgres)

 PostgreSQL extensions for the widely used [honeysql](https://github.com/jkk/honeysql).

 This library aims to extend the features of honeysql to support postgres specific SQL clauses and some basic SQL DDL in addition to the ones supported by the parent library.
 This keeps honeysql clean and single-purpose, any vendor-specific additions can simply be separate libraries that work on top.

+## Breaking Change
+Implementation of `over` has been changed (from 0.2.2) to accept alias as an option and define the aggregator-function within the over clause and not in the select clause, this allows the inclusion of multiple window-function which was not possible in the previous implementation.

+The query creation and usage is exactly the same as honeysql.

 ## Index